UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/electromagnetism/Efieldenergy.md

 :label: EFieldpotential
 V_E({\bf r}) = -\int_c {\bf E} \cdot \mathrm{\bf d}\ell
 ```
-Here $V_E$ is amount of energy per unit charge given to $Q$ when moving on some path $C$ through an electric field from a
+Here $V_E$ is amount of energy per unit charge given to $Q$ when moving on some path $C$ through an electric field from a point with
-point with zero potential to position $\bf r$.
-By the Helmholtz decomposition theorem, the field $\bf E$ will (in general)
+zero potential to position $\bf r$.
+As the Helmholtz decomposition theorem in Equation {eq}`HelmholtzDecomp` shows, $\bf E$ would
-have divergence and curl components, however if $\bf E$ is curl free, then we can write:
+in general have divergence and curl components, however if $\bf E$ is curl free, then we can write:
 ```{math}
 :label: Efieldgradpotential
 {\bf E} = -\nabla V_E